Skip to main content

 • National Children's Center for Rural and Agricultural Health and Safety – Provides technical assistance and resources regarding children and adolescents living in rural areas and working in agriculture and is funded by NIOSH.
 NCCRAHS also produces Cultivate Safety, which provides information, guidelines, and resources about children's farm safety for parents and other responsible adults.

-• Agricultural Employment – U.S. Department of Labor information on federal and state labor laws pertaining to agriculture.
+• Agricultural Employment – U.S. Department of Labor information on federal and state labor laws pertaining to the employment of youth in agriculture.

 • Invest in Your Health – AgriSafe online or onsite course with training materials available to ag educators.
-Provides lessons and activities on five key areas of ag health and safety.
+Provides lessons and activities on seven key areas of ag health and safety.

 Which local agencies can help support the development of an agricultural health and safety program?

-Local and county cooperative extension offices and public health offices often can provide resources to develop an agricultural health and safety program.
+Local and county Cooperative Extension Offices and public health offices often can provide resources to develop an agricultural health and safety program.
 Use this directory of local health departments to find the local public health office in your area.
-State resources that support research and education on agricultural health and safety can be found in the Resources section of the OSHA website.
+State health departments and departments of labor may also have resources including consultation programs.
+State resources that support research and education on agricultural health and safety can be found in the Resources section of the Occupational Safety & Health Administration (OSHA) website.

 Also, local service clubs and faith-based organizations may provide some assistance with the development of an agricultural health and safety program.